JonMerlevede/NeatSim/README.md

 Existing genomes (as stored in XML files by SharpNEAT) can be read and evaluated by the NeatSim code.
 For an example of reading an XML file, take a look at the test class `TestNeuralNetworkReader`.
 For an example of how to start a simulation, take a look at the test class  `TestDeterminism`.

 # Code
-The code is organized in three folders: NeatSim, SharpNeatV2 and thrift.
+The code is organized in three folders: NeatSim, SharpNeatV2 and Thrift.

 ## NeatSim
 This folder contains the Java portion of the code.